English Teaching Apprentice

 Typical day

-Each school has a set curriculum that you will follow.
-You will usually spend your first few days working alongside a local teacher, but due to staff shortages it is appreciated if volunteers can lead their own classes or work alongside a fellow PMGY volunteer.
-If you do not feel comfortable teaching independently, we will always do our best to make sure you work alongside a local teacher and/or fellow volunteers.
-If you’ve never taught before then there is no need to worry.
+You will usually spend your first few days working with children alongside a local teacher or another volunteer.
+After this, due to staff shortages, it would be appreciated if volunteers could lead their classes.
+If you are uncomfortable teaching independently, we will do our best to ensure you work alongside a local teacher or peer.

 Free-time activities